Common Homophone Errors (and How to Avoid Them)

 If you enjoy fishing out homophones and other errors in writing, a career in proofreading and editing may be for you.

-And if you pass our Becoming A Proofreader and Becoming An Editor courses with a distinction score of at least 80%, you’re guaranteed work with our partner company, Proofed.
-Sign up for a free trial today!
+You may want to consider taking our Becoming A Proofreader course.
+It covers everything from English spelling, grammar, and punctuation to finding work as a freelance proofreader.
+And if you pass our Becoming A Proofreader and Becoming An Editor courses with distinction scores of at least 80%, you’re guaranteed work with our partner company, Proofed.
+Sign up for two free lessons today!

 Start your journey